cuny-academic-commons/commons-in-a-box/readme.txt

 = 1.0.12 =
 * Compatibility with WordPress 4.4 and BuddyPress 2.4
-* Updated plugins: BuddyPress Group Email Subscription 3.6.0, Invite Anyone 1.3.9
+* Updated plugins: BuddyPress Group Email Subscription 3.6.0, BuddyPress Groupblog 1.8.12, Invite Anyone 1.3.9

 = 1.0.11 =
 * Compatibility with WordPress 4.3 and BuddyPress 2.3